christophe-cerin/Ecoindex-Revisited/README.md

 ```
 $ python ComputeRMSE_lsh_knn.py  > lsh_knn.csv
 ```
+Otherwise, you can use the provided ones.
 Check with the source code because this Python program may generate two output formats depending on an internal boolean value (myCSV).

 ## Analysis of the dataset